AlcoholRehabHelp Logo

 • Avoid eating things that can upset or irritate your stomach

-It may also help to remove other risk factors for bleeding, such as regular nonsteroidal anti-inflammatory drug (NSAID) use.
+It may also help to remove other risk factors that can affect blood flow and lead to bleeding, such as regular nonsteroidal anti-inflammatory drug (NSAID) use.

 Treatment Options for Alcohol Use Disorder (AUD)

-Treatment is available if you or someone you know is struggling with alcohol use.
+Treatment is available if you or someone you know struggles with alcohol use.
 Search for alcohol rehab facilities in your area.
 You can also talk to your doctor about treatment options.

 The most common types of treatment options for alcohol use disorder include: